Why Every Organization Needs and Can Afford a Security Operations Center

 - Asset Discovery

-That’s great, but what about mid- to small-sized organization that can’t afford the expense?
-Since it typically takes at least 8-10 full-time cybersecurity professionals to staff a 24×7 SOC, plus Security Information Management (SIM) software, it can be cost prohibitive for most companies.
+That’s great, but what about mid- to small-sized organizations that can’t afford the expense?
+Since it typically takes at least 8-10 full-time cybersecurity professionals to staff a 24×7 SOC, plus Security Information Management (SIM) software, it can be cost-prohibitive for most companies.
 Not to mention these professionals are hard to find and retain.
 A recent search showed more than 20,000 openings in the US alone for cybersecurity specialists.
 With demand growing, advise your kids heading to college to go into the cybersecurity field, which will see a huge demand over the next 5-10 years.

-So, should mid- to small-sized organization just give up?
+So, should mid- to small-sized organizations just give up?
 Say, “I’ve done enough?”
 Hope for the best?
 Ransomware is now targeting their attacks on mid-sized companies, which often prove easier targets, have less resistance and will pay their demands.
 There is an alternative that is quickly becoming popular with organizations of this size – a managed SOC.
-Instead of hiring all these staff and buying SIM software, you hire a company who manages the SOC and will monitor your security posture remotely, 24×7.
+Instead of hiring all these staff and buying SIM software, you hire a company that manages the SOC and will monitor your security posture remotely, 24×7.
 There is no need to buy SIM software, as it’s usually included, or conduct a talent search to find all those people much sought after employees.
-The cost is relatively inexpensive, and depends on the amount of traffic they are monitoring for you, but can be as inexpensive than hiring one administrator.
+The cost is relatively inexpensive and depends on the amount of traffic they are monitoring for you, but can be as inexpensive than hiring one administrator.

 This is great news for mid- to small-sized organizations who want to protect their customers and business-critical data, and who know they need to do more but are just not able to afford an in-house SOC.
 They can find peace-of-mind through a managed SOC.

 cStor has recently partnered with three companies that operate managed SOCs and are experts in this area.
 This ensures our clients are not left out as they continue to defend themselves from growing cyber-attacks.